anima-wg/brski-cloud/anima-brski-cloud.md

 The pledge connects to the Cloud Registrar during bootstrap.

-The Cloud Registrar may redirect the pledge to an owner Registrar in order to complete bootstrap against the owner Registrar.
+The Cloud Registrar may redirect the pledge to an owner Registrar in order to complete bootstrap with the owner Registrar.

 If the Cloud Registrar issues a voucher itself without redirecting the pledge to an owner Registrar, the Cloud Registrar will inform the pledge what domain to use for accessing EST services in the voucher response.